FBI Arrests Former Top Puerto Rico Officials In Government Corruption Scandal

 Faced with a dismal economy and budget cuts that have eliminated some basic services, government has hired private companies to carry out health care and educational services.

-Privatizing public services introduces a profit motive, said Cordova, who argues that such a scenario makes conditions ripe for corruption.
+Privatizing public services introduces a profit motive, said Córdova, who argues that such a scenario makes conditions ripe for corruption.

-Trump has said that Puerto Rico has received more federal aid than other states hit with natural disasters, like Texas and Florida, and has repeatedly questioned sending relief aid to the island over fears that government leaders would mismanage the funds.
+Trump has said that Puerto Rico has received more federal aid than other states hit with natural disasters, such as Texas and Florida, and has repeatedly questioned sending relief aid to the island over fears that government leaders would mismanage the funds.

-"The people of Puerto Rico deserve true leadership and Federal disaster support that helps them the most—not the politicians who have used disaster spending as a political platform to further their own agendas," according to a White House statement released in April.
+"The people of Puerto Rico deserve true leadership and Federal disaster support that helps them the most — not the politicians who have used disaster spending as a political platform to further their own agendas," according to a White House statement released in April.

 NPR's Adrian Florido contributed reporting